 - University of Southern Denmark (Odense, Denmark)

-Specialisation: Macroeconomics and development
+- Specialisation: Macroeconomics and development

 Bachelor of Arts / Bachelor of Commerce (Hons)

-Specialisations: Economics and political science
+- Specialisations: Economics and political science

-First class honours in economics
+- First class honours in economics

 Past professional experience

-After completing my bachelor’s studies, I worked for ten years in different levels of government in Australia.
+Before moving to Denmark, I worked for ten years in different levels of government in Australia.
 I started on long-form policy research at the Australian Government’s Productivity Commission, before moving to roles in the Victorian state government where much of my focus was on handling day-to-day policy issues and priorities.

 During my time in the public service, I handled a broad portfolio of policy areas, including: